art-institute-of-chicago/aic-mobile-android/README.md

 This function loads all the appropriate values for the keys from one of three places depending on where you define them.
-You can see the full set of values needed in `env.sample`
+You can see the full set of values needed in `env.sample`.

-The values get loaded in the following order:
+These values are loaded from one of the following sources, listed here in decreasing order of priority:

-* release.env or dev.env (Deployments use this model)
+* release.env or debug.env (Deployments use this model)
 * local.properties (Development uses this model primarily)
 * environment variables (Circle CI, uses this model)